django-cms/django-cms-quickstart/README.rst

 #####################

 - A dockerised django CMS project intended to be run locally in Docker on your own machine or on a Docker-based cloud, such as `Divio <https://www.divio.com/>`_
+- This branch runs Django via ASGI (async-capable) using Uvicorn.
-- This version uses Python 3.11 and the most up-to-date versions of Django 4.2, and django CMS 4.1.0
+- This version uses Python 3.12+ and up-to-date versions of Django and django CMS.
 - This project is endorsed by the `django CMS Association <https://www.django-cms.org/en/about-us/>`_.
 That means that it is officially accepted by the dCA as being in line with our roadmap vision and development/plugin policy.
 Join us on `Slack <https://www.django-cms.org/slack/>`_ for more information or questions.
 - The documentation for  django CMS can be found here: https://docs.django-cms.org/